To help make your visit run smoothly, we have provided some guidance on:

 If the weather is totally unsuitable for an outdoor session then the activity will be carried out inside.
 However, visitors are requested to come suitably dressed for the occasion and season.
 Long trousers are advised at all times of the year due to the risk of ticks in the park, and in wet weather wellies and waterproof clothing are recommended.
 Warmth and comfort are priorities for those with disabililties.
 Remember, 'There is no such thing as bad weather, just inappropriate clothing'!

 Groups are welcome to bring packed lunches and drinks, as there is space indoors and a picnic lawn where groups can eat.
-Please aim to take as much rubbish back with you as possible.
+Please take all rubbish back with you.
 Fresh drinking water is available, and the nearest food outlets are at Roehampton Gate and Pembroke Lodge.
 Please do let us know if you plan to stay for lunch before or after your session.

 Code of behavior at the Centre